What is the TSA?

 When do I take the test?

 The TSA is administered by Cambridge Assessment Admissions Testing.
 The test is taken on specific date each year, a few weeks after the application deadline on 29 September.
 The next test date for the TSA is:

 We are aware that sometimes tests fall during school half terms which vary by region each year.
 Unfortunately due to the tight timeframes for processing applications, it is not possible to avoid this but we hope that by giving considerable notice of test dates, schools will be able to make plans for their students to sit tests either at their school or at an alternative test centre and candidates will make sure they are available to take the necessary test(s).

-Our admissions tests are an important part of our assessment process so please ensure you register for the test (or tests) by 29 September.
+Our admissions tests are an important part of our assessment process so please ensure your school, college or other test centre registers you for your test (or tests) by 29 September.

 It is not possible to re-sit a test.
 If you feel you did badly due to extenuating circumstances, for example: if you were ill on the day of the test, your test centre can submit a special considerations form for you; or if there was some form of disruption at the test centre you can submit the form yourself.
 Application forms must be received within 5 days of the test date.